Ask the Expert

 What does asymmetry mean in my mammogram report?

-Breast asymmetry refers to the comparison of the breasts.
+Breast asymmetry refers to the appearance of a part of the breast in comparison to the remainder of that breast and to the other breast.
 A radiologist will examine a mammogram to look at the difference in position, volume and form of the breasts.
 In most cases, the breasts are generally symmetric in their density and architecture, but sometimes a report may reveal asymmetric density, which is common and usually noncancerous.
 However, a radiologist may decide to do further testing if there are changes in breast tissue that are asymmetric, as this could also indicate an important finding.

 What does fibroglandular density mean?